Should you Consent to a Party Wall Notice?

 There is some further information in the government’s explanatory booklet on the Party Wall process.

-If you are unsure how the Party Wall Act affects your property and want some advice give us a call.
+If you are unsure on the question of should you consent to a party wall notice, and want some advice give us a call.

 If you would rather we called you instead, please fill in our Contact form and we will be in touch.